musti645/text-adventure-sama/README.md

 Items can be used without being picked up.
 The player may have multiple instances of an Item in her inventory and use each of it 1 or more times.
-This maximum amount of uses and instances is free to choose for each Item. ene contains a certain number of actions, which the player can trigger.
+This maximum amount of uses and instances is free to choose for each Item.

 ### Actions ###